 As students work on completing their field statements and finishing up their coursework, they should also work on developing a proposal for Ph.D. field research.
+Students are expected to successfully defend their proposal before the end of their third year in the program (or second year if they entered with an M.A. degree).
 A good dissertation proposal typically includes a review of the literature, an explication of how or why the student's specific subject or approach will constitute a significant contribution to the anthropological literature, a methodological section, a tentative timetable for research, and, if appropriate, a budget.

 A dissertation proposal committee normally consists of the student’s principal advisor and at least three additional members of the Graduate Faculty of Anthropology.
 However, because of the interdisciplinary nature of much anthropological research, the Graduate School will also allow dissertation proposal committees in this program to include only three members of the Graduate Faculty in Anthropology and one person from another graduate program at Rutgers or from another university.
 Independent scholars deemed qualified by the Graduate School may also serve as outsiders.
 Once these requirements are met, additional members of the graduate faculty and/or outside members may also serve.